The River Dart

-The River Dart rises 550 metres above sea level on the high mires of north Dartmoor and makes its 52 mile journey to the sea passing through Dartmeet, Buckfastleigh and Totnes, then Dartmouth and Kingswear at the estuary mouth.
+The River Dart arises 550 metres above sea level on the high mires of north Dartmoor at its most distant (52 miles) and flows to the sea passing through Dartmeet, Buckfastleigh and Totnes, then Dartmouth and Kingswear on either side of the estuary mouth.

 The Dart estuary supports a wide variety of wildlife including birds, fish, crabs, shellfish, grey seals, otters and the occasional dolphin.
 Not to mention the extremely important worms, snails and bacteria on which many other species depend.